STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

 ![](sm07_clustering-pca_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-It appears a lot of genes have values &lt; 1000.
+It appears a lot of genes have values \< 1000.
 What happens if we plot the frequency distribution after Log2 transformation?

 > Why might it be useful to log transform the data, prior to making any